Is the amount I'm borrowing manageable?

 The key to combating this is planning ahead.
 Insurance is a great idea, particularly income protection.
 But having the right kind of mortgage and lender is just as much of a priority.
 With the right mortgage advice, it's perfectly possible to ride out these bumps in your repayments and still maintain a comfortable lifestyle.

 Want to know more?
-Check out our infographic below for some hard statistics, or get in touch with one of the team members at Squirrel to take true control over your home loan.
+Check out our infographic below for some hard statistics, try out our mortgage calculator, or get in touch with one of the team members at Squirrel to take true control over your home loan.